Walk Japan - Kumano Kodo Trail

 Day 5-Walking in Kyoto including Philosophers Way and temple visits

 At the heart of Japanese culture and influence for over 1,000 years, Kyoto was the epicentre of events that shaped the history of Japan.
 One of the only major cities to survive the extensive bombing of WWII, the Imperial city boasts more than 2,000 temples and shrines, many set in landscaped gardens, making this captivating city the cradle of all things uniquely Japanese.
 Today, we'll head to the north of the city to spend a full day walking and sightseeing in the Higashiyama District along the lower slopes of Kyoto's eastern mountains.
 This is one of the city's best-preserved historic districts.
 Walking among the narrow lanes, wooden buildings, and traditional merchant shops, we can catch a glimpse of what the old capital city must have been like.
 In the morning, we'll follow the Philosophers Path, along a cherry tree-lined canal, stopping to visit some of the city's most important temples including the Silver Pavilion and the Eikando and Nanzenji temples.
 The route is named after the influential 20th-century philosopher Nishida Kitaro who walked here in his daily meditation.
 In the afternoon, we'll continue to the Heian Shrine, a reconstruction of part of the Imperial Palace as it would have looked 1,200 years ago.
 The shrine is known for its beautiful traditional Japanese garden which contains multiple ponds in which tortoises, egrets, koi carp and other wildlife can be spotted.
-From here, we'll pass through the cobbled streets to Kodaiji where you can see a perfectly groomed towering bamboo grove, a Zen rock garden, and a pair of historic tea houses.
+The remainder of the afternoon is left free.
+You may choose to visit Kyoto City Kyocera Museum of Art, located just across from Heian.
 Today's 12-kilometre/7.5-mile walking tour is expected to take around seven hours including time spent sightseeing.

 6

-Day 6-Train to Nara; walking tour around the city's parks and temples
+Day 6-Train to Nara; walking tour around the city's parks and temples.
+Visit Uji green tea growing capital

 We'll spend today in Japan's first capital Nara, travelling there by train (in around 50 minutes) and exploring on foot.
 Perhaps one of Japan's friendliest and greenest cities, Nara sits on the edge of a sprawling park that provides a picture-perfect backdrop for the city's magnificent temples and shrines.
 Nara is known for the 1,200 deer that roam free in the streets and parks.
 Believed to be messengers of the gods, the deer are protected by city law.
-We'll take in the best of the town's sights including the world's largest Bronze Buddha at the magnificent Todaiji temple and the shrine of Kasuga Taisha before returning to Kyoto for the night.
+We'll take in the best of the town's sights including the world's largest Bronze Buddha at the magnificent Todaiji temple and the shrine of Kasuga Taisha.
+Back on the train we next visit Uji, famous for growing the highest quality of green tea, whose finest leaves are milled into a fine powder and used for matcha.
+We'll visit Byodoin Temple, a striking example of Buddhist Pure Land architecture, which features on the ten yen coin.
+After a chance to try some matcha sweets and ice cream, we'll return to Kyoto.
 Today's 10 to 12 kilometre/6.2 to 7.5-mile walking tour is expected to take around six to seven hours including time spent sightseeing.

 7